Bruce Willis' wife Emma Heming marks his birthday with moving message about grief - Local News 8

 By Alli Rosenbloom, CNN

-As Bruce Willis turned 68 on Sunday, his wife Emma Heming marked the day with a candid message about caring for someone living with frontotemporal dementia (FTP).
+As Bruce Willis turned 68 on Sunday, his wife Emma Heming marked the day with a candid message about caring for someone living with frontotemporal dementia (FTD).

 “I have started the morning by crying as you can see by my swollen eyes,” Heming said in a Reels posted to her verified Instagram.